Barr Memorial Library

 - We will leverage resources, both print and in electronic formats, to provide the widest possible range of access to our customers.

-Family and MWR Vision Statement: First Choice for Service Excellence
+Family and MWR Vision Statement: Extraordinary programs and services for our Military community.

 - We will reinforce and expand our influence as the premiere institution of knowledge and lifelong learning on Post.